-- Turn on the stove and pre-heat 2 tbsp of olive oil in a large frying pan.
-Saute the aromatics (except the garlic) together with the 1 lbs. of large shrimp scraps raw.
+- Turn on the stove and preheat 2 tbsp of olive oil in a large frying pan.
+Saute the aromatics (except the garlic) together with the 1 lb of raw large shrimp scraps.
 Cook for 15 minutes or until they turn brown in color.

-- This time toss in the garlic and stir-fry the whole mix for another 2 minutes.
+- Now toss in the garlic and stir-fry the whole mix for another 2 minutes.

 - Allow the recipe to boil and simmer for an hour.

-- Once cook, then turn off the stove and pour the recipe onto a medium-size bowl as you let everything pass through a sieve.
-Extract only the juice/broth that’s made from it, discard the rest.
+- Once cooked, then turn off the stove and pour the recipe into a medium-sized bowl as you let everything pass through a sieve.
+Extract only the juice/broth that’s made from it and discard the rest.

 - You now have made a perfect shellfish/shrimp dashi broth.
 Store it in your fridge and use it sparingly for any dish that requires dashi in the future.

 If you’re a vegetarian or you plan to cook for people who are on a vegan diet, then the vegetable seaweed and mushrooms (kombu and shiitake) dashi alternative would be a great option to try.